Thermal Camera SDK 11.3.0

 Supported by Parameters Unique

-analog and digital outputs output_mode, active, intermediate, inactive, low active yes
+analog and digital outputs output mode, active, intermediate, inactive, low active yes

 The signal output on the configured channel indicates the current status of the shutter flag.
 Depending on the channel type the following output values are generated: